Tempest (TV series): Controversy

-Although Tempest is officially unavailable in China, it sparked backlash among Chinese internet users, fueled by decontextualized clips circulated on social media.
-In the series, Jun's character asks, "Why does China prefer war?" which many took to be a portrayal of China as belligerent.
+Although Tempest is officially unavailable in China, it sparked backlash among Chinese social media users, fueled by the circulation of decontextualized clips of the series.
+In a scene from an episode, Jun's character asks, "Why does China prefer war?" which many took to be a portrayal of China as belligerent.
 The depiction of the Chinese city of Dalian was criticized as presenting it as dilapidated and outdated, with scenes purportedly set there filmed instead in Hong Kong's shanty area.
 Another point of contention involved a red carpet with yellow five-pointed stars set in the White House Cabinet Room.
-Some viewers interpreted this as a symbolic trampling of China’s national flag, although the carpet was an accurate reproduction of the Cabinet Room carpet.
-Jun was further ridiculed for her accented recitation of Li Bai’s poem Bring in the Wine (將進酒) in Mandarin.
-Following the controversy, Louis Vuitton, La Mer and Piaget removed Jun’s advertisements from their social media accounts in or beyond China.
+Some viewers interpreted this as a symbolic trampling of China's national flag, although the carpet was an accurate reproduction of the Cabinet Room carpet.
+Jun was ridiculed for her accented recitation of a Li Bai poem (Bring in the Wine (將進酒)) in Mandarin.
+Following the controversy, Louis Vuitton, La Mer and Piaget removed Jun's advertisements from their Weibo accounts.
 Jun's agency stated the actress's brand campaigns were "unrelated" to Tempest and had ended before the show's release.
 The series also received backlash in Iraq over its portrayal of the country as an "uncivilized terrorist state" and "the most dangerous place in the world," as well as in Vietnam over its claim that South Korean soldiers were Vietnam War heroes.

 In response to these controversies, TV drama critic and Professor Yoon Seok-jin of the Korean Language and Literature Department at Chungnam National University commented, "Dramas released on global OTT platforms like Disney+ are aimed at viewers around the world, so the description or expression of a specific country needs to be somewhat cautious.
 However, it is a natural context that various countries and past cases are mentioned in the process of dealing with the situation of the Korean Peninsula and the complex international relations of Northeast Asia.
 Even if a problem is raised, it is necessary to evaluate it in the overall narrative of the work.
 Since Seo Mun-ju is set as a former ambassador to the United Nations and a presidential candidate, and the stories of the great powers surrounding the Korean Peninsula are included, the comments on the international situation can come out in the situation of the characters in the play, so it is excessive to evaluate it only with fragmentary lines."